The whole point of online dating is to not have to use it ever again, as quickly as is humanly possible. It’s on every single’s to do list, right?

 Instead of focusing on what you want someone else to add to your life, spend more time trying to add that same value you are looking for into their life and watch the magic happen.
 It sounds cheesy AF, but it’s absolutely true.
 If you’re looking for someone to fill a hole in your life, then you will always feel unfulfilled.
 You’ll find a momentary ‘filler’, but then the same patterns will start to repeat themselves.
 If you’re looking for someone to share your life with, then be the kind of person you would want to share your life with!
 This is exactly who you’ll attract.
 Never focus your attention on what you don’t want.
 Keep focused on what you really DO want.

 If you want to win the race of romance, don’t waste time criticising lame horses.
-Instead work out WHY you signed up for the race, WHY you must win it and focus all your energy on becoming the kinda horse you would back. 😉
+Instead work out WHY you signed up for the race, WHY you must win it and focus all your energy on becoming the kinda horse you would back.
+This will make your single’s to do list way shorter! 😉

 Dating and Relationships Coach